ontola/home/_i18n/en/about.md

 We're currently working with [Inrupt](http://inrupt.com/) on the [Solid](https://solidproject.org/) project.

 We love Open Source, so make sure to check out our projects on [Github](http://github.com/ontola/)!

+## Join our team

+If you love web technology, and you're looking for a nice place to work, you might be in luck.
+Check out our [jobs](/jobs) page.